 We were introduced to many product managers from the various departments to greet us, ask us questions, and show us new features that are yet to be announced.
 In order to enter the premises, we not only had do sign an NDA, we had to be escorted to any different buildings by an employee of Google.
 Makes sense.
 They had cameras monitoring everything over the entire complex.

 The meeting lasted about four hours and we received some excellent tips and a stack of coupons for our clients.
 It was a great experience and then the stretch limo bus took us back to our Palo Alto Sheraton directly across from the entrance to Stanford University.
 They know how to take care of their guests.

-Overall, the trip was amazing.
+Overall, the trip and day at Google was amazing.
 Airfare, transportation, and hotels were provided by Google.
 I was even able to get up to Fisherman’s Wharf and meet my brother for a dinner.
 I was raised in South San Jose and grew up playing sports all around the Bay Area.
 It’s turned into a more amazing place than I ever could have imagined.
 Within 30 miles of where I grew up now is home of headquarters for Google, Facebook, Apple, Adobe, Hewlett Packard, and countless other technology companies that not only help your small businesses succeed, but build a better quality of life for everyone.